pseale/hot-takes-blog/content/posts/expert-wsl.md

 ### WSL uses RAM

 - If you're running WSL on a Windows OS with only 16GB of RAM, consider upgrading to 32GB.
 With 16GB, you're likely using all your RAM and relying on swap.
 This will slow you down noticeably.
+I mean, yes, we mostly blame Chrome and curse the day Electron was invented, and they're the worst offenders.
+I'm just saying that once you start running containers or VMs on 16GB of RAM, you're done.
+You're done.
 - WSL2 appears as `Vmmem` in Task Manager.
 Ubuntu 20.04 on my machine is currently using just under 2GB of RAM.
 - To check available RAM, look at Performance->Memory in Task Manager.